GarvitArya/ShareBoard/README.md

 4.)
 Download, install and start Koala.
 Open folder "sass" and compile

 5.)
-You can log in with
+You can login with:
 - Email: suzi@gmail.com
 - PW:1234